JLany/Sofware-Engineering-Project/README.md

    git clone https://github.com/JLany/Sofware-Engineering-Project
    ````

+3. Open the project in Visual Studio:

+   - Launch Visual Studio.
+   - Click on "Open a project or solution" on the start page.
+   - Navigate to the cloned repository's directory, and select the `MyProject.sln` file.
+   - Click on "Open" to load the project in Visual Studio.

+4. Build the solution:

+   - In the Visual Studio menu, go to "Build" > "Build Solution" to compile the project.

+5. Run the application:

+   - Press "F5" or click on the "Start" button in the toolbar to launch the application.

+Now you should see the Toffee System application running on your Windows system.
+Enjoy!

 ## Acknowledgments

 We would like to thank Dr. Mohammad El-Ramly, our TA, and the Faculty of Computers and Artificial Intelligence at Cairo University for their support and guidance throughout the development of this project.